 60 Enteric Coated Caplets ( SKU: 9288, NPN: 80038036 )

-- Naturally sourced from the seed of African plant Griffonia simplicifolia
+- Naturally sourced from the seed of the African plant Griffonia simplicifolia

-- Unlike L-tryptophan, 5-HTP readily crosses the blood-brain barrier increasing central nervous system synthesis of serotonin11
+- Unlike L-tryptophan, 5-HTP readily crosses the blood-brain barrier to increase central nervous system synthesis of serotonin1

 |Each Caplet Contains:|

 |L-5-Hydroxytryptophan (Griffonia simplicifolia) (seed)||100 mg|

 Dibasic calcium phosphate dihydrate, purified water, microcrystalline cellulose, enteric coating (purified water, ethylcellulose, medium chain triglycerides, oleic acid, carbohydrate gum [cellulose], glycerin, sodium alginate, stearic acid), vegetable grade magnesium stearate (lubricant).

 Contains no artificial colours, preservatives, or sweeteners; no dairy, starch, sugar, wheat, gluten,yeast, soy, corn, egg, fish, shellfish, animal products,salt, tree nuts, or GMOs.
 Suitable for vegetarians/vegans.

 Healthy Mood Balance: 1 caplet 3 times per day with food or as directed by a health care practitioner.
 To minimize the risk of gastrointestinal side effects, slowly increase up to the full dose over a period of 2 weeks.
 Use for a minimum of 1 week to see beneficial effects.
 Consult a health care practitioner for use beyond 1 year.

 Sleep Aid: 1 caplet 1–2 times per day with food, 30–45 minutes prior to bedtime, or as directed by a health care practitioner.

 Do not use if you have scleroderma.